 Hold on to great ideas

-Finally worked out how to wrap up that report?
-Or did you see something in your travels that inspired a project idea?
-Even though we do recommend unplugging completely, you can always send notes to yourself to keep track of any work-related thoughts that occur to you while you’re out and about.
+Finally figure out how to wrap up that report?
+Or did you see something in your travels that sparked a project idea?
+Though we recommend unplugging completely, you can always send notes to yourself to keep track of any work-related thoughts that occur to you while you're out and about.

-Imagine returning to work and having all the important items you missed summarised for you.
-Highlights do just that!
+Imagine returning to work and having all the important items you missed summarized for you.
+Highlights do exactly that!